-How the US is sizing up Kim Jong Un
+US sizes up Kim ahead of possible nuclear summit

 "My personal view is that the assessment hasn't changed: he's a rational actor who has consolidated power; he's in control," said Ambassador Joseph R. DeTrani, who previously served at the Department of State as the special envoy for Six-Party Talks with North Korea.

-A former intelligence official specializing in Asia who maintains contact with current officials told CNN: "I'm sure [CIA] would stick by the line that Kim just wants to die peacefully of old age."
+A former intelligence official specializing in Asia who maintains contact with current officials told CNN: "I'm sure (CIA) would stick by the line that Kim just wants to die peacefully of old age."

 The CIA did not respond to CNN's request for a comment.